wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/1-introduction.md

 -   Process model inference results in downstream actions (send by email, store in Common Data Service records, message in Teams, ...)

-The following illustration shows a simple flow with 3 main stages:
+The following illustration shows a simple flow with three main stages:

 -   Reception of an email in Outlook